 Many of us have to travel for our jobs.
-This episode is about things to consider when working on the road.
+What do we need to consider when working on the road?
 How do we create the best virtual office while on the go?

 Welcome to the Collaboration Superpowers podcast.
 My name is Lisette and I’m interviewing people and companies doing great things remotely.